jamestowers/dropshop-default-theme/README.md

 # Dropshop's Default theme
 __A Lightweight Wordpress Development Theme__

-dropshop is designed to make the life of developers easier.
+Bones is designed to make the life of developers easier.
 It's built using HTML5 & has a strong semantic foundation.
 It was updated recently using some of the HTML5 Boilerplate's recommended markup and setup.
 It's constantly growing so be sure to check back often if you are a frequent user.
 I'm always open to contribution. :)

-Designed by **Eddie Machado**: http://themble.com/dropshop
+Designed by **Eddie Machado**: http://themble.com/bones

 Special Thanks to:
 * Paul Irish & the HTML5 Boilerplate